Chapter 6 of 11

 Formula: Days from Initial Sale to First Upsell

 How quickly do customers grow?
 Faster = healthier product-market fit.
+If this metric is lengthening over time, investigate whether onboarding quality is declining.

 Key Takeaways